Nikolay Zelinsky: Life

 At the age of ten, Nikolai Zelinsky entered the Tiraspol district school for two-year courses to prepare for entering the gymnasium.
 Having completed them ahead of schedule at the age of 11, he entered the second grade of Odessa Richelieu Gymnasium.

 After graduating from the gymnasium in 1880, Zelinsky entered the natural science department of the Physics and Mathematics Faculty of the Novorossiysk University, and graduated in 1884.
 He was given an appointment at the university and was sent to Germany.
-He did research for two years (1885-1887), first he worked in the laboratory of Johannes Wislicenus in Leipzig.
+He did research for two years (1885–1887), first he worked in the laboratory of Johannes Wislicenus in Leipzig.
 Then he performed a study of a new reaction in the laboratory of Viktor Meyer in Göttingen, which led to severe poisoning himself with mustard gas, which had not been studied enough by that time.
 In 1887 he was appointed Privatdozent in the Department of Chemistry at the Novorossiysk University.
-In 1888 he passed the master's exam, in 1889 he defended his Masters Thesis ("On the issue of Isomer in the thiophene series"), and in 1891 he defended his Doctoral Thesis ("Investigation of the phenomena of isomerism in the series of limiting carbon compounds").
+In 1888, he passed the master's exam, and in 1889, he defended his master's thesis ("On the issue of Isomer in the thiophene series"), and in 1891, he defended his doctoral thesis ("Investigation of the phenomena of isomerism in the series of saturated carbon compounds").

 He was invited to Moscow University on the initiative of Dmitri Mendeleev.
-He was a professor at Moscow University from 1893 until his death, with the exception of the period 1911-1917.
-Since 1893 he became an extraordinary professor at the Department of Organic Chemistry, since 1902 he was an ordinary professor.
+He was a professor at Moscow University from 1893 until his death, with the exception of the period 1911–1917.
+From 1893, he became an extraordinary professor at the Department of Organic Chemistry, and from 1902, he was an ordinary professor.

 In 1911, he left the university with a group of scientists in protest against the policy of the tsarist Minister of Education Lev Kasso.
-From 1911 to 1917 he worked as a professor at the St. Petersburg Polytechnic Institute.
+From 1911 to 1917, he worked as a professor at the St. Petersburg Polytechnic Institute.

-In 1917 he returned to Moscow University.
-There he was a professor of the Department of Chemistry (1917-1929) of the Physics and Mathematics Faculty, then he became a head of the Department of Organic Chemistry (1929-1930 and 1933-1938), a head of the Department of Petroleum Chemistry (1938-1953), a head of the Laboratory of Antibiotics and Biogenic Bases (1950-1953), Faculty of Chemistry.
-Also, he was a head of the Department of Organic Chemistry of the Chemical Department (1932-1933).
+In 1917, he returned to Moscow University.
+There, he was a professor of the Department of Chemistry (1917–1929) of the Physics and Mathematics Faculty, then he became the head of the Department of Organic Chemistry (1929–1930 and 1933–1938), head of the Department of Petroleum Chemistry (1938–1953), and head of the Laboratory of Antibiotics and Biogenic Bases (1950–1953) of the Faculty of Chemistry.
+Also, he was the head of the Department of Organic Chemistry of the Chemical Department (1932–1933).